harrymkt/mgh/Web/content/blog/_index.md

 page_template = "blogpage.html"
 +++
 # Blog
 Here I will share posts related to this game.
-Follow up!
+Follow up to get the most up to date information!

 ## Posts